ezriharmusial/LastMessengerS/src/routes/unity-album-2022/captured-my-heart/+page.md

   - Unity Album 2022
 release_year: "2022"
 quote: One can't be crazy and blindly in love forever.
-bg_blend: bg-blend-multiply
+bgBlend: bg-blend-multiply
-bg_size: bg-auto bg-repeat
+bgSize: bg-auto bg-repeat
 ---
 (﻿Intro)
 I remember back in the days when we used to feel alright